Colorado Springs Military Divorce Attorneys

 Jurisdiction

-The rule in Colorado is that if the service member is only in Colorado because of orders and has not otherwise taken steps to become a resident of Colorado (i.e. registered to vote, obtained a driver’s license, opened a bank account, etc), the courts do not have jurisdiction over that individual.
-Only one spouse needs to be a resident of Colorado in order to file for a divorce, so in the event that there is one spouse who is a service member and one spouse who is not, jurisdiction is generally not a problem.
+If a service member is only in Colorado due to military orders and has not taken steps to establish residency (such as registering to vote, obtaining a local driver’s license, or opening a local bank account), Colorado courts may not have jurisdiction over them.
+Only one spouse needs to qualify as a state resident to file for divorce in Colorado, so when one spouse is a military member and the other is not, jurisdiction issues are uncommon.

 Military Pensions

-In Colorado, the value gained by any retirement account during the course of the marriage is considered a divisible asset, and military pensions are no different.
-In a military divorce, service member pensions are divided based upon the number of months of the marriage which overlap the number of months of military service.
+In Colorado, money added to a retirement account during the marriage is a divisible asset, and this rule includes military pensions.
+In military divorce cases, courts divide service member pensions based on the number of months the marriage overlapped with military service.

-There are special rules that apply when a service member accepts separation pay or other benefits in the place of retirement.
-Those payments may or may not be divisible, depending on the nature of the payment.
-VA Disability pay is not divisible by Colorado courts and so, to the extent that a service member elects to take a portion of their retirement pay in the form of VA Disability, the non-service member spouse would not receive a share of that money.
-However, the VA Disability does count as income for the purposes of child support and spousal maintenance calculations.
+Special rules apply when a service member accepts separation pay or certain alternative benefits.
+Some types of payment may not be divisible.
+Colorado courts cannot divide VA Disability pay, so if a service member elects to take some retirement as VA Disability, the non-service member spouse will not receive a portion.
+However, VA Disability pay still counts as income for child support and spousal maintenance calculations.

 Set up an initial consultation with our office today.
 Discuss your case with our Colorado Springs Lawyers at